dacamp20/cse15l-lab-reports/LabReport3.md

 technical/emptyFolder
 technical/modifiedFiveDaysAgo
 ```
+The -mtime option in the find command is used to search for files based on their modification time.
+You can use -mtime -N to find files that were modified within N days.

+- find <path> -mtime -1
 ```
 $ find technical/ -mtime -1
 technical/
 technical/emptyFile.txt
 technical/emptyFolder
 ```
+The -mtime option in the find command is used to search for files based on their modification time.
+To find files that were modified within the last N days, you can use -mtime -N.

 4.

+- find <path> -type f -print
 ```
 $ find technical/government/Alcohol_Problems/ -type f -print
 technical/government/Alcohol_Problems/DraftRecom-PDF.txt